lulujordanna/data-structures/week07/README.md

 ![Schedule Query](https://github.com/lulujordanna/data-structures/blob/master/week07/images/scheduleQuery.png)

 ## Reflection / Next Steps
 While reflecting on this weekly assignment there has been great strides in my coding abilities but some fallbacks as well.
 This weeks assignment had challenged me in ways I didn't believe I could complete and I am proud of how my database is structured.
 That being said, I chose to only parse the information I felt necessary for my final assignment and omitted the elements that I struggled to parse (accessibility and meeting notes).
-Moving forward I would like to find a way to clean up any inconsistencies with the address names in the strings.